 In 1982 Colin Tenant, like many people of his time, recognised the need for a professional canine development body; he led the way in client-centred consultations and training to reform dogs displaying aberrant behaviours, which were socially unacceptable.
 He set up an international base for overseas clients in many countries and held the first consultation in dog behaviour in Lebanon where he returned many times.
-His background was in police and civilian working trails, obedience and solving canine behaviour problems presented to him.
+His background was in police and civilian working trials, obedience and solving canine behaviour problems presented to him.
 He was aware that the emphasis was on dog training not the related behaviours that dogs exhibit when in environments they were not designed to cope with.
 His London based canine behaviour business led the way forward at this time.

-In the late 1980s he worked closely with Dr Bruce Fogle MRCVS and his nursing staff who refereed many of their clients dogs to Colin over the next decade.
-All central London veterinarians at that time used Colin for expertise and professionalism in dog behaviour solutions.
+In the late 1980s Colin worked closely with Dr Bruce Fogle MRCVS and his nursing staff who refereed many of their clients dogs to Colin over the next decade.
+Most central London veterinarians at that time used Colin for expertise and professionalism in dog behaviour solutions.
 Bruce Fogle began to research and write on the subject from a veterinary perspective.
 His body of work is renowned worldwide.

 Colin was the first to architecturally design and build the first canine centre in Britain specifically for safe, humane assessment of dogs especially with critical aggression cases in mind.
 The consultation rooms were large, airy and bright to produce a relaxed, non-threatening atmosphere, designed by Kevin Patrick Architects.
 This centre served London and south east of England from that time to the present day.

 At this time, well-known experts such as John Fisher, John Rogerson along with others working in their local areas, were also developing ideas in canine behaviour and were in the vanguard of the movement.
 It is fair to say there was a nucleus of learned people in dog training who were changing the canine behaviour landscape.
 They were also developing new, psychological methods of training to reform behaviour.